preston-thomas/nfl_advanced_statistics/README.md

 * DBeaver or another database manager of your choice
 * A local PostgreSQL installation
 * Python
+* Deepseek local install - more instructions regarding this coming as it is integrated
 * SQLAlchemy Python package for SQL connection to PostgreSQL database, Pandas for data manipulation, PyTorch

 # Run Instructions